Hello. I’m an Android app developer on the Wadiz App Development Team.

 Developing a desktop app seemed daunting at first, but I was also excited by the prospect of taking on a new challenge.
 Since I was able to use Compose as well, I felt like I’d killed two birds with one stone after finishing the project.

-Do you still have any questions? 👀
+Do you still have questions? 👀

 Curious about the App Development Team’s culture?👉 Click here